equitable-equations/Measuring-the-conservancy-of-plants/README.md

 # Measuring-the-conservancy-of-plants
-Data and code supporting my work in quantitative botany
+Data and code supporting my work in quantitative botany.